-- Given the extent of your surgery, you will be non-weight bearing until seen in clinic by Dr. Patel and then you will be given further instruction. - Your first goal after knee surgery is to get your straightness back.
+- Given the extent of your surgery, you will be non-weight bearing until seen in clinic by Dr. Patel and then you will be given further instruction. - Your first goal after knee surgery is to get your straightness back (obtain full extension of 0 degrees).
 You will actually feel more comfortable with the knee slightly bent but it is important to start working on extending your knee immediately.
 This entails placing a firm but padded cushion/pillow/pad beneath your heel to straighten out the knee.
 Do this at least three times a day. - You may received a hinged brace prior to surgery.
 This is to be on at all times, locked in extension except for when performing therapeutic exercises.
 The brace is to be worn during sleep as well. - Do the exercises you were taught by the physical therapist three to four times a day for 10 minutes each session.
 Begin them the day after surgery.
-These include ankle pumps, quad sets and flexion (bending knee)\\ as tolerated (see handout). - \\\\ Post-operatively, you may have knee range of motion (ROM) restrictions.
-Please refer to the specific physical therapy protocol provided for these additional restrictions. - Use the continuous passive motion (CPM) machine if ordered, starting the first day after surgery.
-Follow the orders as given.
-You may remove the knee brace for the CPM.
-We recommend using the CPM for 6-8 hours daily.
-Your physical therapist and Dr. Patel will provide you with instructions on how and when to advance your range of motion. - Formal outpatient physical therapy will begin 2-3 days after surgery.
+These include straight leg raises, ankle pumps, quad sets and active flexion (bending knee) as tolerated (see handout). - Your knee range of motion (ROM) may be restricted to depending on other procedures done during surgery.
+Please refer to the specific physical therapy protocol provided for these additional restrictions.
+You will continue to progress your motion as instructed by your physical therapist. - Formal outpatient physical therapy will begin 2-3 days after surgery.
 It is important to schedule your post-surgical therapy appointment prior to surgery.